Independent research No product sales No commissions Verified against the source

 This is confirmed by IRDAI's own position: for fixed benefit life insurance products, each insurer settles the claim based on the terms of their individual policy, independent of any other policies the deceased held.

-The One Rule That Can Destroy Everything — Disclosure
+The Disclosure Rule That Can Destroy Everything

 Here is the rule most people miss — and the one that costs families crores.

 When you apply for a second term insurance policy, you are legally required to disclose all existing life insurance policies to the new insurer.
 Every single one — the sum assured, the insurer's name, the policy number, and whether the policy is active.
+This includes any employer group term cover, any LIC endowment policy you may have forgotten about, and even any add-on rider that carries life cover.

 This is not just a formality.
 It is a legal obligation under the principle of Utmost Good Faith — the foundation of every insurance contract in India.